 Secondly, if the Wi-Fi adapter is built into the motherboard, you won’t be able to change or upgrade it.

-So for instance, if you have motherboard with WiFi 5, you won’t be able to upgrade it to the newer WiFi 6 modem.
+So, for instance, if you have a motherboard with Wi-Fi 5, you won’t be able to upgrade it to the newer Wi-Fi 6 modem.

 3. Not On Par with Ethernet

-In terms of sheer performance reliability, WiFi is NOT on par with WiFi.
-Hence most professional users who have a network demand such as pro-gamers, often rely on Ethernet connection.
+Wi-Fi is NOT on par with Wi-Fi in terms of sheer performance reliability.
+Hence most professional users with network demand, such as pro gamers, often rely on an Ethernet connection.

 Options for Users without Onboard Wi-Fi

-If your motherboard doesn’t come with integrated Wi-Fi then there are a couple of ways to get Wi-Fi access on a motherboard.
+If your motherboard doesn’t come with integrated Wi-Fi, there are a couple of ways to get Wi-Fi access.

-Using a USB Wi-Fi adapter is perhaps the easiest and the cheapest way to enable WiFi access to your PC.
-These are plug and play and does not require any kind of technical expertise.
+A USB Wi-Fi adapter is perhaps the easiest and cheapest way to enable Wi-Fi access to your PC.
+These are plug-and-play and do not require any technical expertise.

-You do not need to open your PC case, fiddle around with the board or anything with this.
+You do not need to open your PC case, fiddle around with the board, or do anything with this.

 The best option, however, is a PCIe Wi-Fi adapter in terms of performance and stability.
 These devices plug into one of the high-speed PCIe ports on your motherboard and can provide high-speed Wi-Fi access depending on their quality and specifications.